-Solution: Is the charge (CHG) LED on the user interface blinking?
+Solution: Is the charge (CHG) LED on the User Interface blinking?
 If not, the charger does not recognize the incoming AC as being within acceptable limits.
 Disconnect the AC input cable from the PRO-Verter.
-Measure the voltage at the cable terminals-it should be 220 VAC +/- 20 VAC).
+Measure the voltage at the cable terminals-it should be 230 VAC +/- 20 VAC).
+Also, check that the SETUP 03B VAC Dropout setting on the User Interface is "UPS Mode".
 If the CHG LED is blinking, the transfer relay should close within 20 seconds and begin charging.
 If the LED is on solid, the relay should be closed and the charger should begin charging.